sangwooksuh/comp-geo-final-project/README.md

 **Background**

 Chan's algorithm is a convex hull algorithm that has O(nlogn) worst-case performance while still providing an output-sensitive O(nlogh) time, by doing a Gift Wrap of partition convex hulls, and being smart about searching for parition sizes.
 Compared to Kirkpatrick-Seidel's ultimate convex hull algorithm, it is much easier to intuitively understand.
 I aimed to create a GUI demo for Chan's algorithm, and also included Graham Scan for completeness, as Chan's algorithm internally uses a O(nlogn) convex hull algorithm such as Graham Scan.
 I wrote the demo using Python's Tkinter package and some functions from NumPy, but mostly implemented the algorithm from scratch.
-I used a 'flipped approach' to accomodate the Tkinter's canvas coordinates starting at the top left instead of bottom right.
+I used a _flipped approach_ (detailed in the Implementation Notes) section to accomodate the Tkinter's canvas coordinates starting at the top left instead of bottom right.
 Input points can be generated randomly or manually drawn by clicking.

 **Dependancies**